Skinny Legs Female

 Having skinny legs doesn’t necessarily mean you’re unhealthy.
 You might be naturally thin.
 Most of our readers are.
 If you exercise, eat a good diet, and live a healthy lifestyle, you don’t necessarily need to worry about having thin legs.
 The obvious exception is if you’re underweight (as we were).

 However, having skinny legs means you have weak legs.
-The muscles are small.
-If you build them bigger, you’ll be stronger, faster, and also healthier.
-Having more muscle is great for general health.
-If your legs are thin, you have a tremendous potential for muscle growth.
+Bigger muscles are stronger muscles.
+If you build bigger leg muscles, you’ll become stronger, faster, and fitter.

 Skinny legs, normal legs, and thick legs